phuongdnguyen/temporal-workflow-debugger/vscode-debugger-extension/README.md

 ### Entrypoint

-#### Typescript
+#### TypeScript

-By default, the extension will look for the file that calls [`startDebugReplayer`](https://typescript.temporal.io/api/namespaces/worker#startdebugreplayer) at `src/debug-replayer.ts`.
+By default, the extension will look for the file that calls the TypeScript replayer adapter at `src/debug-replayer.ts`.
 To use a different TypeScript or JavaScript file, set the `temporal.replayerEntryPoint` config:

 - Open or create `.vscode/settings.json`
 - Add the config field: